 2012: SCFHP is selected to participate in California's Coordinated Care Initiative.

-2014: SCFHP welcomes adults enrolled in Valley Care, Santa Clara County's Low Income Health Plan (LIHP), as LIHP members transition to Medi-Cal as part of Medi-Cal Expansion.
+2014: SCFHP welcomes adults enrolled in Valley Care, Santa Clara County's Low Income Health Plan (LIHP), as LIHP members transition to Medi-Cal as part of the Affordable Care Act's Medi-Cal Expansion.

 2014: SCFHP incorporates long-term services and supports into its Medi-Cal managed care plan as part of California's Coordinated Care Initiative.

 2014: SCFHP earns certification from Benchmark Portal as a Center of Excellence, one of the most prestigious awards in the customer service and support industry.

 2015: SCFHP launches Cal MediConnect, a part of California's Coordinated Care Initiative, to better serve people in Santa Clara County who are eligible for both Medicare and Medi-Cal.